tomopy/tomopy/doc/userguide.rst

 If we summarize the key points::

-1. All input data must be Numpy arrays;
+1. All input data must be Numpy arrays.

 2. All data types must be converted to ``float32`` before processing.